dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 just as you can currently invoke the constructor as <code>*C*.*name*(*args*)</code>, or <code>*C*\<*typeArgs*>.*name*(*args*)</code>.

 _The former syntax, without type arguments, is currently allowed by the language grammar, but is rejected by the static semantics as not being a valid expression.
 The latter syntax is not currently grammatically an expression.
-Both can occur as part of a_ constructor invocation_, but cannot be expressions by themselves because they have no values.
+Both can occur as part of a constructor invocation, but cannot be expressions by themselves because they have no values.
 We introduce a static and dynamic expression semantic for such a *named constructor tear-off expression*._

 A named constructor tear-off expression of one of the forms above evaluates to a function value which could be created by tearing off a *corresponding constructor function*, which would be a static function defined on the class denoted by *C*, with a fresh name here represented by adding `$tearoff`: